Wild boar: Present range

 In recent centuries, the range of wild boar has changed dramatically, largely due to hunting by humans and more recently because of captive wild boar escaping into the wild.
 Prior to the 20th century, boar populations had declined in numerous areas, with British populations probably becoming extinct during the 13th century.
 In the warm period after the ice age, wild boar lived in the southern parts of Sweden and Norway and north of Lake Ladoga in Karelia.
 It was previously thought that the species did not live in Finland during prehistory because no prehistoric wild boar bones had been found within the borders of the country.
 It was not until 2013, when a wild boar bone was found in Askola, that the species was found to have lived in Finland more than 8,000 years ago.
 It is believed, however, that man prevented its establishment by hunting.
 In Denmark, the last boar was shot at the beginning of the 19th century, and by 1900 they were absent in Tunisia and Sudan and large areas of Germany, Austria and Italy.
 In Russia, they were extirpated in wide areas by the 1930s.
 The last boar in Egypt reportedly died on 20 December 1912 in the Giza Zoo, with wild populations having disappeared by 1894–1902.
 Prince Kamal el Dine Hussein attempted to repopulate Wadi El Natrun with boars of Hungarian stock, but they were quickly exterminated by poachers.

 A revival of boar populations began in the middle of the 20th century.
 By 1950, wild boar had once again reached their original northern boundary in many parts of their Asiatic range.
-By 1960, they reached Leningrad and Moscow and by 1975, they were to be found in Archangelsk and Astrakhan.
+By 1960, they reached Leningrad and Moscow and by 1975, they were to be found in Arkhangelsk and Astrakhan.
 In the 1970s they again occurred in Denmark and Sweden, where captive animals escaped and now survive in the wild.
 In England, wild boar populations re-established themselves in the 1990s, after escaping from specialist farms that had imported European stock.